Shinji-Mimura/OpenAPI-Parser/README.md

    - All generated requests are automatically sent to the Repeater tab in Burp Suite.
    - The requests in the Repeater tab are numbered sequentially, starting from 1 each time a new YAML file is imported.
    - You can modify and send these requests from the Repeater tab as needed.

+## TODO

+Certainly!
+Here's a suggested "TODO List" section for your README file.
+This can help you and others track features to add, improvements, or any pending tasks related to the project:

+---

+## TODO List

+### Features to Implement
+- [ ] **Authentication Support:** Integrate authentication mechanisms, such as API keys, OAuth, or JWT tokens, into generated requests.

+### UI Improvements
+- [ ] **Enhanced Request Viewer:** Replace the current text area with a more interactive request editor or viewer component.
+- [ ] **Filter and Search:** Implement filtering and search capabilities within the request table to quickly locate specific requests.
+- [ ] **Sortable Columns:** Allow table columns to be sortable by clicking on headers (e.g., sorting requests by ID, Method, or URL).

 ## License